 What are some of the most popular game elements nowadays?
-One might asume this was the question when the development of Orbiz began.
-Indonesian developer Anoman Studio’s answer to this question: Zombies, local coop and rogue-like elements!
+One might assume this was the question when the development of Orbiz began.
+Indonesian developer Anoman Studio’s answer to this question: zombies, local co-op and rogue-like elements!

-In Orbiz, each world is set on a tiny planet than can be traversed in each direction and offers destroyable environments.
-This style wakes memories of Mario Galaxy.
+In Orbiz, each world is set on a tiny planet that can be traversed in each direction and offers destroyable environments.
+This style brings back memories of Mario Galaxy.
 Graphics and sound fit the retro theme introduced by the gameplay: pushing 80s sounds and low-poly 3d graphics.
-The sheer amount of effects and filters makes it sometime hard to keep an overview of the chaotic action.
+The sheer amount of effects and filters makes it sometimes hard to keep an overview of the chaotic action.

-While it is possible to play Orbiz on your own, it is much more fun to engage with up to four friends and do some zombie hunting altogether in the game’s local coop mode.
+While it is possible to play Orbiz on your own, it is much more fun to engage with up to three friends and do some zombie hunting together in the game’s local co-op mode.
 Game controllers are strongly recommended though, as playing with mouse and keyboard is possible but clumsy.

 Anoman Studio (formed in 2014) is a small indie developer from Indonesia and Orbiz is their first game.
 It received quite some attention on game jams and was released on Steam’s Early Access in February 2017.
 The developers claim that the game will be in Early Access for one or two years and that they will add more content and use their resources to polish the game.

 Unlike other Early Access games, Orbiz is completely playable and runs very stable.
 Most gameplay elements are in the game already.
 Anoman should work on improving the controls and visuals as well as the zombie AI which is quite erratic and gets stuck a lot.
 Overall, Orbiz is a good debut game and a fun pastime with friends who like a challenging retro experience.
 Good zombie hunting!